open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter/README.md

 ## File Rotation
 Telemetry data is exported to a single file by default.
-`fileexporter` only enables file rotation when the user specifies `rotation:` in the config.However, if specified, related default settings would apply.
+`fileexporter` only enables file rotation when the user specifies `rotation:` in the config.
+However, if specified, related default settings would apply.

 Telemetry is first written to a file that exactly matches the `path` setting.
 When the file size exceeds `max_megabytes` or age exceeds `max_days`, the file will be rotated.